ahmdxrzky/de-zoomcamp-2023/week5/installation_guide.md

 encounter `ModuleNotFoundError: No module named 'py4j'` while executing `import pyspark`.

-For example, if the file under `${SPARK_HOME}/python/lib/` is `py4j-0.10.9.3-src.zip`, then the `export PYTHONPATH` statement above should be changed to
+For example, if the file under `${SPARK_HOME}/python/lib/` is `py4j-0.10.9.3-src.zip`, then the `export PYTHONPATH` statement above should be changed to (also put this in .bashrc file in home directory)

 ```bash
 export PYTHONPATH="${SPARK_HOME}/python/lib/py4j-0.10.9.5-src.zip:$PYTHONPATH"